Opss39258/Task-3/README.md

 ## b.
 JOINS (Simulated using self-join for illustration)

-Since there's no separate Departments table, here’s a simulated example using self-join to demonstrate JOINs:

 ```sql
 -- INNER JOIN (self-join example)
 SELECT e1.Name AS Employee1, e2.Name AS Employee2, e1.Department